signalfx/splunk-otel-collector/internal/receiver/databricksreceiver/README.md

 - `endpoint`: The URL containing a protocol (http or https), hostname, and (optional) port of the Databricks API, without a trailing slash.
 - `token`: An [access token](https://docs.databricks.com/dev-tools/api/latest/authentication.html) to authenticate to the Databricks API.
 - `spark_org_id`: The Spark Org ID.
 See the Spark Subsystem Properties section below for how to get this value.
-- `spark_api_url`: The URL containing a protocol (http or https), hostname, and (optional) port of the Spark API.
+- `spark_endpoint`: The URL containing a protocol (http or https), hostname, and (optional) port of the Spark API.
 See the Spark Subsystem Properties section below for how to get this value.
 - `spark_ui_port`: A number representing the Spark UI Port (typically 40001).
 See the Spark Subsystem Configuration section below for how to get this value.

 The following fields are optional: